ETHICALLY RAISED MEAT & SUSTAINABLE FARMING PRACTICES

 Grass Fed Lamb & Beef

 What an animal eats has a direct affect on the quality, leanness and nutrition density of its meat.
-Cows & sheep are naturally grass-eating vegetarians, so all Green Farm sheep & cattle have enjoyed a completely natural diet from our traditional weald meadows (see “The Farm”); they live outdoors all the year and eat only our grasses and hay made from our grasses.
+Cows and sheep are naturally grass-eating vegetarians, so all Green Farm sheep and cattle enjoy a completely natural diet from our traditional weald meadows whilst they live outdoors all the year round.

-There are great health benefits to be gained from eating meat of this quality.
+There are great health benefits to be gained from eating meat of this quality that is 100% grass-fed:

 1. Extra Omega-3